alisaleem252/rapidtextai-public/README.md

-# rapidtextai
+# Rapidtextai.com
-List of RapidTextAI Prompts, Anyone can contribute and add a prompt and will publish them on app.
+List of RapidTextAI.com Prompts, Anyone can contribute and add a prompt and we will publish them on app.

 ---